El-2024/wiki-documents/docs/Cloud_Chain/SenseCraft_HMI/sensecraft_hmi_canvas.md

    - Enter a YouTube Channel Identifier in one of the supported formats:

      * Channel ID: 24-character string starting with "UC" (e.g., UC_x5XG1OV2P6uZZ5FSM9Ttw)
-     * @Handle: Channel handle starting with @ (e.g., @seeedstudio)
+     * @Handle: Channel handle starting with @ (e.g., @seeedstudioSZ)
-     * Channel URL: Full YouTube URL (e.g., youtube.com/@seeedstudio)
+     * Channel URL: Full YouTube URL (e.g., youtube.com/@seeedstudioSZ)

 Step 3.
 Click "Validate Channel" to verify the channel exists and retrieve its data

 Step 4.
-If validation is successful, you'll see a confirmation message (e.g., "Found channel: SeeedStudio • 50")
+If validation is successful, you'll see a confirmation message (e.g., "Found channel: SeeedStudioSZ • 20K")

 Step 5.
 Click "OK" to proceed